 Now finally on PC, you can appreciate the frankly insane level of detail in every pore of its huge approximation of the North American west – a world that’s as alive as it is beautiful.
 Characters and wildlife go about their business regardless of your involvement, lending every random NPC a degree of authenticity that’s usually reserved for named characters.

 Once you’ve finished the staggeringly emotional 70-hour campaign, there’s the small matter of Red Dead Online to jump into.
-As with GTA Online, the game continues to grow at an incredible rate – and a recent update added a whole new way to play (Moonshiners rejoice!), and it’s only getting better with each new legendary bounty and career path.
+As with GTA Online, the game continues to grow at an incredible rate – and the latest Red Dead Redemption 2 Online update added a whole new way to play (Moonshiners rejoice!), and it’s only getting better with each new legendary bounty and career path.
+There are also RDR2 Roleplay servers where you can play the part of a lawman, outlaw, belligerent drunk, or any other character you can imagine roaming around the Wild West.
+Alternatively, download some of the best Red Dead Redemption 2 mods and play the single-player mode in the body of The Joker or a fish.

 Sure, it’s a decade old, but there’s no denying that Mafia 2 is the peak of the Mafia franchise – even with Mafia 3 offering some good ideas that were diluted in its more monotonous gameplay.